• Free Shipping on Orders $50+

 Using a pump while you’re trying to stop breastfeeding may actually boost your milk supply.
 This is not what you’re aiming for!

 To relieve any discomfort, steer clear of the breast pump and hand-express your milk instead.
+These tips can help make the hand-expression more effective:

 Stay Healthy